tphummel/blog/content/posts/five-good-books.md

 ['Getting Things Done'][0] by David Allen (2001), or just "GTD", is about achieving relaxed control of your life.

 - Your brain is great at problem solving and pattern recognition.
 It is terrible at remembering things.
-Get everything out of your brain into an air tight system you brain trusts.
+Get everything out of your brain into an air tight system your brain trusts.
 If the system isn't legitimate your brain won't let go.
 - It is 9:35am on Wednesday morning.
 What do I choose to put my time and energy toward?
 - A project is an outcome you want to pursue which takes more than one action step and has a time horizon sooner than one year.
 - Projects are either committed to or not (someday/maybe).
 Commitments can be to your family, your work, yourself, etc.